 - Click the Microarray Staging link.

-- Add a Sample Sets web part, using the web part drop-down menu at the lower left.
+- Add a Sample Sets web part on the left.

 - In the new Sample Sets web part at the bottom of the page, click Import Sample Set

 - Enter the Name: "Microarray Sample Set".